shsagir/play-area-sync/docs/memcache-pro.md

 ### Redundant setup

 The PHP Memcached extension can be heavily configured and tuned.
-Individual App configurations might require very custom configurations.
+Individual App requirements might result very custom settings.
 With that in mind, following our own best practice advice for a redundant setup:

 ``` php
 // initialize Memcached with an ID, which allows persistent connections